ThibsVW/Quiz-Game/readme.md

 9. Test the game and open keep using your console to prevent any error
 10. Share your game on GitHub!

-## Link to the game calles " Thibz Quiz"
+## Link to the game called " Thibz Quiz"

 https://thibsvw.github.io/Quiz-Game/